senikm/trpx/README.md

 The objective of this project is to develop an *efficient compression* technique for *diffraction data*.

+Terse<T> allows efficient and fast compression of integral diffraction data and other integral greyscale data into a Terse object that can be decoded by the member function Terse<T>::prolix(iterator).
+The prolix(iterator) member function decompresses the data starting at the location defined by 'iterator' (which can also be a pointer).
+A Terse object is constructed by supplying it with uncompressed data or a stream that contains Terse data

 ## How to run it

     git clone git@github.com:Senikm/simed.git